open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 Today OTel supports recording exceptions using span events available through Trace API.
 Outside of OTel world, exceptions are usually recorded by user apps and libraries using logging libraries and may be recorded as OTel logs via logging bridge.

 Exceptions recorded on logs have the following advantages over span events:

 - they can be recorded for operations that don't have any tracing instrumentation
 - they can be sampled along with or separately from spans
 - they can have different severity levels to reflect how critical the exception is
 - they are already reported natively by many frameworks and libraries

-Recording exceptions is essential for troubleshooting.
-Regardless of how exceptions are recorded, they could be noisy:
+Recording exceptions is essential for troubleshooting, but regardless of how exceptions are recorded, they could be noisy:

 - distributed applications experience transient errors at the rate proportional to their scale and exceptions in logs could be misleading - individual occurrence of transient errors are not necessarily indicative of a problem.
 - exception stack traces can be huge.
 Corresponding attribute value can frequently reach several KBs resulting in high costs